felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
+	* Added product reviews from the Yotpo Social Reviews for WooCommerce API (Pro version).
 	* Updated the Schema Product markup to use the Schema AggregateOffer type for multiple product offers / WooCommerce product variations (Pro version).
-	* Added product reviews from the Yotpo Social Reviews for WooCommerce API (Pro version).
+	* Removed the Schema ProductModel objects and the 'itemOffered' property from Schema Product offers (not currently supported by Google).
 * *Bugfixes*
 	* None.
 * *Developer Notes*
-	* None.
+	* Refactored the WpssoJsonProHeadProduct class to remove Schema ProductModel markup, add more variable product properties to each Schema Offer, and optimize the creation of offers for single and variable products (lib/pro/head/product.php).

 **Version 1.40.1 (2019/03/11)**